Get the latest strategies to protect your revenue in your inbox

 For instance, FILA, an enterprise company with massive internal and external resources, struggled to keep up with fraud:

-It’s why FILA leveraged a Revenue Recovery platform like Red Points to monitor and have, so far, removed 297,795 spoof listings online.
+It’s why FILA leveraged a brand protection solution like Red Points’ to monitor spoof listings online.
+So far, it has removed 493,703 fraudulent listings.
 Other brands and executives also use Red Points to automate monitoring and taking down variants of fake websites 24/7.

 Take Robert B., a VP of Operations: